 Release of Draft EIS

 We are excited to announce that the Draft EIS is now released and available to the public.
 The Corps has sent newsletters to announce the release, and is beginning to schedule public meetings beginning in January 2016.
-The complete document and the newsletter are available here to download.
+The complete document is available here to download.
 We encourage you to attend a meeting or submit comments on the Draft.